TuneMatic technical notes from actual emails received and responded to (updated 09/20/2023)

 Can I extend the interface control cable from the TuneMatic to the interface unit?

 Yes, the cable from TuneMatic to the rig interface box is a standard PC-style power connector, typically found in most Personal Computer power supplies.
-The cables from the box to the rig are approximately 0.5 meter, but I can customize one for you if you need.
+The cables from the box to the rig are approximately 0.5 meter(1.5′) long, and can be customized up to 3′ in length if you need.

 Antenna motor connection on non-TarHeel antennas: